 6. Finalize the activity by labeling the craft creation with “Woolly Bear Caterpillar” text either by tracing, filling in the blank, or writing independently.

 Woolly Bear Caterpillar Handwriting Activity

 For further handwriting practice for older children, you could have them write a fact sheet about woolly bear caterpillars or use the acrostic poem printable I have created and included below.

-Click here to print this free download to create a Woolly Bear Caterpillar Acrostic Poem and work on handwriting.
+Click here to print this free Woolly Bear Caterpillar Acrostic Poem and work on handwriting.

 The Woolly Bear Caterpillar craft can be taken home or used in the creation of a classroom or therapy room bulletin board to celebrate the coming of the fall season.